-Quote she tries to live by: “You must learn a new way to think before you can master a new way to be.” ― Marianne Williams
+Quote she strives to live by, “You must learn a new way to think before you can master a new way to be.” ― Marianne Williams

 Daniel Harmon, MAR, lives in Orange, California, where he serves as pastor of the Orange Community of Christ congregation and youth minister for the Pacific Southwest International Mission Center.
 He graduated with a Master of Arts in Religion in 2013.
 In all aspects of his ministry, Daniel seeks to embody the relational and loving nature of Christ.

 Douglas Graves has been a professional audio engineer since 1993 working primarily in the field of musical theatre including national tours and on Broadway.
 An ordained elder in Community of Christ, Douglas revels in experiencing the divine in unexpected places.

 Connie Altman, MAR, is married with 4 grown children and 10 grandchildren and lives in Lucasville, Ohio.
-Her profession for twenty-two years was teaching middle school language arts and social studies.
+Her profession for 22 years was teaching middle school language arts and social studies.
 Connie currently works as the mission center president of Bountiful Mission Center.
-She graduated with a Master of Arts in Religion on December 17, 2016.
+She graduated with a Master of Arts in Religion on Dec.
+17, 2016.

 Molly Bagley, MAR, resides in Pensacola, Florida, and is a member of the North Pensacola Community of Christ congregation.
 She serves as their children’s minister and on the pastoral team.
 Molly graduated with a Master of Arts in Religion from Graceland University’s Community of Christ Seminary in Dec.
 2017 and hopes to continue her scholarship through further studies.